 The Clinical Commissioning Group on Tees (Hartlepool and Stockton-on-Tees CCG and South Tees CCG) are working on how psychological wellbeing and therapy services are provided across Tees and how they might be provided in future.
 This follows release of the NHS Long Term Plan and the need to increase access to psychological therapy.

-During April 2018, we will be talked to service users and local stakeholders to gather views about the draft model for the new service.
-This was to ensure that all views are fed into the proposed expanded IAPT model to deliver the best IAPT service for local people we can.
-The following public events were held:
+During April 2018, we talked to service users and local stakeholders to gather views about the draft model for the new service.
+This was to ensure that all views are fed into the proposed expanded IAPT model to deliver the best psychological wellbeing and therapy services for people living and working on Teesside.

-An online survey was also open for past and present services users, stakeholders and members of the public to have their say and provide their feedback and views on the proposed model
+An online survey was used for past and present services users, stakeholders and members of the public to have their say and provide their feedback and views on the proposed model.

-- Ensure that the full range of evidenced-based therapies that fall under IAPT provision are available
+- Ensure that a full range of evidenced-based therapies are available

 - Ensure that people are getting access to evidenced-based psychological treatment/interventions at the earliest opportunity

 - Ensure that treatment/interventions are identified based upon the assessed need of the individual

 - Ensure that screening and assessment processes are standardised and that all assessments are carried out by an appropriately trained clinician